nyangkosense/filemon/README.md

 ## Design and Implementation

-The system is built to be small, efficient, and reliable.
 Events are processed sequentially, avoiding threads or dependencies.
 Fanotify events are cached in a lightweight ring buffer indexed by path.
 On an inotify event, this cache is checked first.
 If no match exists, filemon falls back to consulting the process table.

 ## Limitations